OfficeDev/office-js-docs-pr/docs/excel/custom-functions-additional-capabilities.md

 title: Offline options for Excel custom functions (preview)
 localization_priority: Normal
 ---
-# Custom functions offline options
+# Custom functions additional capabilities

-In addition to performing common mathematical calculations and requesting information from external sources, you can write custom functions which automatically update values upon Excel's recalculation of a worksheet. <-- CHECK THAT THAT IS TRUE>
+Custom functions can perform mathematical calculations and request information from external sources, such as the web.
+However, they also have some additional capabilities including streaming, cancelling, and handling volatile functions.

 ## Offline streaming

 Custom functions are considered streaming if they request data at set intervals.
-While it is more common for streaming functions to request web data, they can also perform calculations as set intervals.
+While it is more common for streaming functions to request web data, they can also perform calculations or other offline actions at set intervals.

 The following example shows a clock function that returns the time each second.
-Note that this function uses the invocationContext parameter, which can be invoked on any function (TBD LINK).
+Note that this function uses the invocationContext parameter, which is automatically available as a parameter in your custom function.
 The function also implements a cancellation handler, which is a best practice when creating a streaming function.

 ```JavaScript
 function clock(invocation) {